 Those FHR perks include free room upgrades when available, free daily breakfast for two, an experience credit of $100 or more for dining or spa services, noon check-in when available, and guaranteed 4 p.m. checkout.

-During my recent stay at the Delano Las Vegas, booking through FHR was a godsend.
+During my stay last year at the Delano Las Vegas, booking through FHR was a godsend.
 We checked in early, checked out right at 4 p.m., had room service delivered each morning for breakfast, and got another $100 to spend on food and drinks almost anywhere in Delano or Mandalay Bay.